mlbench/mlbench-docs/benchmark-tasks.rst

     `this paper <https://arxiv.org/abs/1512.03385>`_.
     The second version (m2) is based on the ResNets defined `here
     <https://arxiv.org/abs/1603.05027>`_.
-    For each version we have the network implementations with 20, 32, 44, and 56 layers.
+    For this benchmark implementation, we use 20 layer ResNet called ResNet20.

 #. **Dataset**
     The `CIFAR-10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_